Example 2: Test Validation With Randomized Item Sampling

 The Monte Carlo simulation runs n_iterations times, including the previous steps of (i) determining the data generation for the complete dataset, (ii) defining the test design and the process of missing values, (iii) selecting the IRT model and the parameter of interest.
 The simulation is run for different sample sizes between 200 and 700 (in increments of 50) and three different missing rates (67%, 33%, 0%).

-Using an estimated variance for the standard error of the correlation (\(\sigma = 0.05\)), a specified level of accuracy (\(\delta = .05\)), and a significance level (\(\alpha = .05\)), the number of iterations needed is approximately 77.
-Therefore, we use 80 iterations for the different sample sizes and missing rates.
+Using an estimated variability for the standard error of the correlation (\(\sigma = 0.102\)) derived from 500 iterations, a specified level of accuracy (\(\delta = .01\)), and a significance level (\(\alpha = .05\)), the number of iterations is approximately 400.
+Therefore, we use 400 iterations for the different sample sizes and missing rates.

 # Number of iterations